quinnjr/pluma-online/README.md

 This should create a keyfile at `./docker/mongodb/mongodb.key`. `sudo` must be properly installed on your distro for this command to work correctly.

 6. Run:

+NOTE: *MacOS* The following commands must be run inside the Vagrant virutal machine via `vagrant ssh`.
+See the [Vagrant Documentation](https://www.vagrantup.com/docs) for more info.

 ```sh
 docker-compose up -d database